lunasec-io/lunasec/docs/pages/overview/authentication.md

 ## 2. Auth Proxy
 In this scheme, an authentication proxy like [ORY Oathkeeper](https://www.ory.sh/oathkeeper/docs/) takes care of the session.
 This is typically a bit more complex as infrastructure but much more secure.
 It gives the strongest guarantees around protecting your data, even if your server is compromised.
+LunaSec can also load faster when session management has already been taken care of.

 Enterprises often use a scheme like this.
 LunaSec can be adapted to work with different authentication providers.